Highway code, ministerial code: The rules don’t apply to Braverman | Tom Peck

 Suella Braverman probably has a perfectly reasonable explanation for why, having been done for speeding, she asked her civil service staff to see if they could arrange a private one-on-one speed awareness course for her, so that no one would know about it.

-I say merely probably, not definitely, because while standing at the despatch box of the house of commons, Braverman was asked at least eleven times to provide that explanation and declined to do so.
+I say merely probably, not definitely, because while standing at the despatch box of the house of commons, Braverman was asked at least 11 times to provide that explanation and declined to do so.

 Every single time, she said only this: “Last summer, I was speeding.
 I regret that.
 I paid the fine and I took the points.
-At no point did I seek to to avoid sanction.”
+At no point did I seek to avoid sanction.”

 So the perfectly reasonable explanation she no doubt has she will furnish us with when she sees fit.
 She must be aware, you would think, that if she does not provide that explanation, then other narratives will take hold.